nightwatchjs/nightwatch-docs/gettingstarted/browser-setup/edgedriver.md

  MicrosoftWebDriver.exe --host=<HostName> --port=<PortNumber> --package=<Package> --verbose</code></pre>

 ##### Implementation Status
 EdgeDriver is not yet feature complete, which means it does not yet offer full conformance with the WebDriver standard or complete compatibility with Selenium.
-Implementation status can be tracked on the [Microsoft WebDriver homepage](https://docs.microsoft.com/en-us/microsoft-edge/webdriver).
+Implementation status can be tracked on the <a href="https://docs.microsoft.com/en-us/microsoft-edge/webdriver" target="_blank">Microsoft WebDriver homepage</a>.